mindspore-lab/models/official/cv/segment-anything/README.md

 The key that make the training procedure work is that CLIP’s image embeddings are trained to align with its text embeddings.

-This repository provides an implementation of text-to-mask finetune referring to the model structure and training procedure described in the official SAM paper and replace CLIP to a stronger multimodal encoder BLIP2.
+This repository provides an implementation of text-to-mask finetune referring to the model structure and training procedure described in the official SAM paper and introduces a stronger multimodal encoder BLIP2 in addition to CLIP.

 A machine with **64G ascend memory** is required for text-prompt finetune.

 First download  SA-1B dataset and put it under `${project_root}/datasets/sa-1b`.

-for standalone finetune of SA-1B dataset, please run:
+for standalone finetune of SA-1B dataset with BLIP2 (CLIP is similar), please run:
 ```shell
 python train.py -c configs/sa1b_text_finetune_blip2.yaml
 ```